nagasai-iitr/Kubernetes_learning/README.md

 test for changes to accomodate git bpull

-test for changes to accomodate gitpull from triggering the command through jenkins V1.01
+test for changes to accomodate gitpull from triggering the command through jenkins V1.01 test for changes to accomodate gitpull from triggering the command through jenkins V1.02